foundry-rs/starknet-foundry/docs/src/appendix/cast/script/script.md

 # `script`
-Provide commands to manage deployment scripts.
+Provides a set of commands to manage deployment scripts.

 Script has the following subcommands:
 * [`init`](./init.md)